WitoDelnat/keat/README.md

 ### Build-in plugins

-- **useRollout** allows you to rollout your features to a percentage of users (Takes `number`).
+- **rollout** allows you to rollout your features to a percentage of users (Takes `number`).
-- **useAudiences** allows you to target audiences and evaluate it based on user characteristics (Takes `string`).
+- **audiences** allows you to target audiences and evaluate it based on user characteristics (Takes `string`).
-- **useAnonymous** adds a generated, stable identity, which allows reliable rollout results.
+- **anonymous** adds a generated, stable identity, which allows reliable rollout results.
-- **useCache** adds simple caching to your evaluations which improve performance.
+- **cache** adds simple caching to your evaluations which improve performance.
-- **useRemoteconfig** fetches your configuration remotely, which allows decoupling deploy from release.
+- **remoteconfig** fetches your configuration remotely, which allows decoupling deploy from release.

 ### Building your first plugin